Is There an Untappd for Coffee?

 Coffee is a first-class drink here

 Most check-in apps live at night.
+The morning gets ignored.
 Drinqly has a full sober experience where the morning menu is treated with exactly the same care as a cocktail list: coffee, tea, matcha, boba, kombucha, and mocktails are drinks you check in, rate, and keep, with the details that actually matter to them.

 - The cupCortado, oat flat white, single-origin pour-over, iced shaken espresso.